anmolkumar-01/AnmolKumar-01/README.md

 ## Hi there, I'm Anmol Kumar 👋

-I’m a passionate full-stack developer with a focus on **MERN Stack** (MongoDB, Express, React.js, Node.js).
+I’m a passionate full-stack developer with a focus on building products.

 ---

 ### 🚀 About Me
 I love building products and functionalities, focusing on real-world solutions.
 I’m continuously learning and growing my skills in backend development and full-stack applications.

-🔧 Technologies & Tools I work with:
+🔧 Technologies & Tools I working with:
 - **MERN Stack** (MongoDB, Express.js, React.js, Node.js)
 - **C++** & **JavaScript**
 - **RESTful APIs**